Home >

 Lay all the syringes on a clean cloth where you can reach

 them easily when you have your cat on your knee.
-Put the bag of fluid to
+Some people prefer to lay

-one side until you are able to put it back in the fridge if that is where
+one side until you are able to put it back where you store it - the valve on

 the bag of fluids is one-way, so you do not need to worry about the fluids